You know how anxiety feels, but do you know what it is, and why it happens?

 The program has three parts totalling to one hour of videos which makes it easy to understand.
 Dane Pevy of Pushin’ Through Blu who I had the privilege to guest speak on his podcast, road tested the program himself and reported that it was one of the most informative programs he’s tried, and that he found the science behind anxiety fascinating, he highly recommends the program to anyone suffering from this condition.

-For more information about my program, Heal Your Anxiety click https://insight13.teachable.com/p/heal-your-mind
+Click for more information about my video, Heal Your Anxiety

 To listen to the podcast, visit www.pushinthroughblu.com